USD ($)

 Conclusion

 In summary, the routing table in computer networks is a fundamental component that plays a vital role in how data packets are forwarded across networks.
+Understanding its structure, function, and maintenance methods is essential for network management.

 As networks continue to grow in complexity, the importance of effective routing will only become more pronounced, making this knowledge invaluable for future advancements in networking technology.